Ark Invest

-ARK Investment Management LLC is an American investment management firm based in St. Petersburg, Florida, that manages several actively managed exchange-traded funds (ETFs).
+ARK Investment Management LLC (commonly referred to as "ARK" or "ARK Invest") is an American investment management firm based in St. Petersburg, Florida, that manages several actively managed exchange-traded funds (ETFs), and the ARK Venture Fund, a closed-end interval fund that invests in both public and private companies.
 It was founded by Cathie Wood in 2014.
-At the height of February 2021, the company had $50 billion in assets under management.
-By May 2022, assets had dropped to $15.9 billion, after a period of poor performance.
+As of June 2025, assets are greater than $20 billion, including notching two of the top 10 best-performing ETFs in May 2025.

 History

 In 2014, after Cathie Wood's idea for actively managed exchange-traded funds based on disruptive innovation was deemed too risky by AllianceBernstein, where she was chief investment officer of global thematic strategies, she left and founded Ark Invest.
 The company is named after the Ark of the Covenant.
 Wood, a devout Christian, was reading the One-Year Bible at the time of founding.
 It is also a backronym for Active Research Knowledge.

 In October 2014, the company launched its first four active funds: the Innovation ETF, the Genomic Revolution ETF, the Next Generation Internet ETF and the Autonomous Technology & Robotics ETF.
 These were followed by the Fintech Innovation ETF in 2019 and the Space Exploration & Innovation ETF in 2021.